olgi9911/Self-Learning-GA-for-Flexible-Job-Shop-Scheduling-Problem/README.md

 # Self-Learning GA for Flexible Job-Shop Scheduling Problem
-This is the implementation of the paper [A self-learning genetic algorithm based on reinforcement learning for flexible job-shop scheduling problem](https://www.sciencedirect.com/science/article/abs/pii/S0360835220304885).
+This is an implementation of the paper [A self-learning genetic algorithm based on reinforcement learning for flexible job-shop scheduling problem](https://www.sciencedirect.com/science/article/abs/pii/S0360835220304885).

 We redesigned the chromosome representation, crossover operator, and mutation operator.